b2bemaillists/b2b-email-leads-ranking/Buy Email Lists: Top 20 Best B2B Email List Providers for Marketing.md

 Key Features:

 * 90M Contact Database: Large database covering many industries.
 Users can search by title, company, location, industry, revenue, employee count, technologies used, etc., to build targeted lists.
-* Human Verification: About 17 million of their contacts are marked as “human verified,” meaning SalesIntel’s team called or otherwise validated those contacts within the last quarter[salesintel.io](https://salesintel.io/best-zoominfo-alternatives/#:~:text=15%20Best%20ZoomInfo%20Alternative%20Tools,).
+* Human Verification: About 17 million of their contacts are marked as “human verified,” meaning SalesIntel’s team called or otherwise validated those contacts within the last quarter.
 These often include C-level and other high-value leads.
 * Visitor Intel & Intent: SalesIntel provides visitor tracking (to identify which companies visit your website) and intent data integration.
 This helps in identifying warm prospects to prioritize from your list.
 * Data Enrichment: You can upload a list of companies or contacts you have, and SalesIntel will enrich it with missing emails, phone numbers, etc. Useful if you have partial data that you want to enhance.
 * Team and Workflow Features: Ability to set account-level do-not-contact lists, share credits among team members, and integrate with common CRMs and sales tools.